Unusual Animal Migrations: Jellyfish Blooms - Exam

 • 1.
 What ecological role do jellyfish blooms play?

-B) They act as predators to most fish.
+A) They act as predators to most fish.

-C) They filter pollutants from water.
+B) They eliminate oxygen from water.

-D) They can provide food for certain species.
+C) They can provide food for certain species.

 • 2.
 Which factor can lead to increased jellyfish populations?

-C) High pH levels
+B) High pH levels

 • 3.
 Where are jellyfish blooms most commonly observed?